 Launch SOQL Builder

 Launch SOQL Builder from within a Salesforce DX project.
+How you launch SOQL Builder depends on if you have an existing

 - In VS Code, open a Salesforce DX project.